leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 01 Redux - The Pioneers/ReadMe.txt

 ==================================

 This file is approved by Polo & Nada.
-It is playable & 100% functional
+It is playable & 100% functional.
+All rewards will be accessible from your other saves.

+Have a good game ...
 [#NexusEntreprise™ owned by 16/16/16 & (⁠⊙⁠_⁠◎⁠) ]